I-love-linux-12-31/Linux-MCP/README.md

 # Linux-MCP
 MCP server to provide lots of tools for LLM and Linux integration.
 > [!CAUTION]
-> This MCP server provide to LLM tools? that can damage your data or device. *You run this software on your risk!*
+> This MCP server provide to LLM tools, that can damage your data or device. **You run this software on your risk!**

 ## Functionality
 > [!WARNING]